 It takes five minutes to assemble, looks cuter the messier you smash the burrata and tear the olives (also a great job for kids), and, since 2018 has evidently been the Year of Burrata (among a multitude of darker superlatives), requires no special trips to gourmet stores or delis.

 Free yourself from overwrought food this holiday (and all days).
 I say this for you as much as I say it for myself.
 Depend on your dependables.
 Stand by your standbys.
 In this season of maximalism, see just how far a minimalist repertoire can take you.

 A few notes:

 I love mild, buttery Castelvetrano olives for this particular combo as they’re not so briny as to overpower the burrata.
-But I will also rep a strong holiday olive crock til I die, so in the spirit of wingin’ it I fully support using whatever you have.
+Those salty, chewy oil-cured olives would also be stellar.
+But I’ll also rep a strong holiday olive crock til I die, so in the spirit of wingin’ it I fully support using whatever you have.

 The herb is sort of up to you.
 Parsley or basil or even rosemary, finely chopped, would be excellent here.
 I love thyme not only because it is delicious (and actually its cousin lemon thyme is pictured here), but it is also small.
-In the name of boundaries and radical holiday self-care I refuse to finely chop any herbs when guests are coming.
+Maybe this is weird but in the name of boundaries and radical holiday self-care I refuse to finely chop any herbs when guests are coming.
 In my head, it takes forever (not real) and stresses me out (very real) even before I have to do it.
 So I free myself from the fuss and thyme leaves are so tiny it’s like nature pre-chopped them.
 Joyeux!